Skip to content

 Lemon Garlic Shrimp Recipe Ingredients

-• 1/3 c. olive oil
+• 1/3 cup olive oil

-• Grated peel of one large lemon
+• Zest of one large lemon

-• .25 c. freshly squeezed lemon juice
+• .25 cup fresh lemon juice

-• 2 tbsp.
-El Guapo® Cuban Bitters
+• 2 tablespoons El Guapo® Cuban Bitters

 • 2 cloves garlic, crushed

-• 1 tsp. salt (or to taste)
+• 1 teaspoon salt

-• .5 tsp.
-Crystal or Tabasco hot sauce
+• .5 teaspoon Crystal or Tabasco

-• 8 (10-inch) skewers (soaked 30 minutes if wooden)
+• 8 skewers

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.